 Using field- and lab-work, we compare trait morphology and function among species to better understand how biodiversity develops, how biodiversity evolves, and why it matters.

-methods include: histology, micro-CT, high-speed video, auditory brainstem recordings, genetics, and phylogenetic comparative methods
+methods include: noticing (e.g., histology, micro-CT, high-speed video, auditory brainstem recordings, genetics) and

 MAIN RESEARCH THEMES